 In California, only a California Juvenile Court can decide if an individual qualifies as a De Facto Parent.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents clients in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of California guardianship, California child custody, California grandparents’ rights, California visitation, and California child support.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 De Facto Parent

 A de facto parent is a person, who is not the minor child’s biological parent, who has provided support and care for that minor child.
 A de facto parent is a person who has been found by the court to have assumed, on day-to-day basis, the role of the parent, fulfilling both the child’s physical and psychological need for care and affection, and who has assumed that role for a substantial period.